MarkSeliverstov/MFF-CS-HW/ProgrammingInCS/Huffman2/README.md

 For example, the sequence 1101 0010 0001 1010 111 (spaces are used only for increased readability) will be encoded into three bytes: 0x4B 0x58 0x07.

-**Example:**
+---

+## Example:

 Assume that we already have a Huffman tree which generates the following codes for characters A, B, C, D (used only for illustrative purposes, the tree shape does not correspond to real frequencies):

-A: 0
+A: 0 <br>
-B: 11
+B: 11 <br>
-C: 100
+C: 100 <br>
-D: 101
+D: 101 <br>

-Then the following input sequence (i.e. the contents of the input file): BDAACB will be converted to this bit sequence (bit stream): 1110 1001 0011 which will be stored as the following bytes: 0x97 0x0C i.e. whereas the size of the input file is 6 bytes, the size of the encoded data will be only 2 bytes.
+Then the following input sequence (i.e. the contents of the input file): BDAACB <br>
+will be converted to this bit sequence (bit stream): 1110 1001 0011 <br>
+which will be stored as the following bytes: 0x97 0x0C <br>
+i.e. whereas the size of the input file is 6 bytes, the size of the encoded data will be only 2 bytes. <br>

-Caution: the following (and different) character sequence: BDAACBAA will be encoded as a different bit sequence: 1110 1001 0011 00 but due to the addition of zero bits will result in the same bytes as with the previous example: 0x97 0x0C
+Caution: the following (and different) character sequence: BDAACBAA <br>
+will be encoded as a different bit sequence: 1110 1001 0011 00 <br>
+but due to the addition of zero bits will result in the same bytes as with the previous example: 0x97 0x0C